louislam/uptime-kuma/SECURITY.md

 Do not use the public issue tracker or discuss it in the public as it will cause more damage.

+## Do you accept other 3rd-party bug bounty platforms?

+At this moment, I DO NOT accept other bug bounty platforms, because I am not familiar with these platforms and someone have tried to send a phishing link to me by this already.
+To minimize my own risk, please report through GitHub Advisories only.
+I will ignore all 3rd-party bug bounty platforms emails.

 ## Supported Versions

 ### Uptime Kuma Versions